NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, light curtains, light shades, light blinds, medium curtains, medium shades, medium blinds, dark curtains, dark shades, dark blinds, none
      - Type of window interior shading.
 Summer/winter shading coefficients can be provided below instead.
-If neither is provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.
    * - ``window_interior_shading_winter``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - Interior shading coefficient for the winter season, which if provided overrides the shading type input.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If auto or not provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.
    * - ``window_interior_shading_summer``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - Interior shading coefficient for the summer season, which if provided overrides the shading type input.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If auto or not provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.

 Options
 *******